alexdapunt/mailas-blog/content/post/volunteering-on-a-budget.md

 The response rate was very high and it was really difficult to choose just one.

-Usually they only ask you to pay a small amount for meals and accommodation, I paid around 300 euros for the whole month
+Usually they only ask you to pay a small amount for meals and accommodation, I paid around 300 euros for the whole month (never pay in advance )

 ### 4. Depending on the country ask for a sponsor letter